 \section{Abstract}

-Inverse problem or parameter estimation of ordinary differential equations is a process of obtaining the best parameters using experimental measurements of the states.
-Single (Multiple)-shooting is a type of sequential optimization method that minimizes the error in the measured and numerically integrated states.
-However, this requires computing sensitivities i.e. the derivatives of states with respect to the parameters over the numerical integrator, which can get computationally expensive.
-To address this challenge, many interpolation-based approaches have been proposed to either reduce the computational cost of sensitivity calculations or eliminate their need.
-In this paper, we use a bi-level optimization framework that leverages interpolation and exploits the structure of the differential equation to solve an inner convex optimization problem.
-We apply this method to two different problem formulations.
-First, parameter estimation for differential equations, and delayed differential equations, where the model structure is known but the parameters are unknown.
-Second, model discovery problems, where both the model structure and parameters are unknown.
+Inverse problem or parameter estimation of ordinary differential equations (ODEs), the iterative process of minimizing the mismatch between model-predicted and experimental states by tuning the parameter values within an optimization formulation, is commonplace in chemical engineering applications.
+A popular method for parameter estimation is sequential optimization (single-shooting), which numerically integrates the ODE in each iteration.
+However, computing the gradients for the optimization steps requires calculating sensitivities, i.e., the derivatives of states with respect to the parameters, through the numerical integrator, which can be computationally expensive.
+In this work, we use interpolation to reduce the cost of these sensitivity calculations.
+Leveraging this interpolation, we also propose a bi-level optimization framework that exploits the structure of the differential equations and solves a convex inner problem.
+We apply this framework to examples spanning conventional parameter estimation and the emerging concept of data-driven dynamic model discovery.
+We show that our approach not only estimates the correct parameters for benchmark problems, but can also be readily extended to delay, stiff, and partially observed differential equations without major modifications.

 \keywords{Parameter Estimation \and Bi-Level Optimization \and Convex Optimization \and Automatic Differentiation}